GHSA-35q9-fp2v-jhcqMediumCVSS 5.5

 usb: gadget: f_mass_storage: Fix potential integer overflow in check_command_size_in_blocks()

-Initially, the block size is set up in `fsg_lun_open()` , and the
+Initially, the block size is set up in fsg_lun_open() , and the common->data_size_from_cmnd is set up in do_scsi_command().
+During initialization, there is no integer overflow check for the interaction between two variables.

 🔗 References (8)